Jamey Carroll: Early life and college career

 Carroll was born in Evansville, Indiana.
 In 1992, he graduated from Castle High School in Newburgh, Indiana.
 He attended John A. Logan College and the University of Evansville, where he played college baseball for the Logan Volunteers and Evansville Purple Aces.
 At Evansville, Carroll was named an All-American.

 Professional career

 Montreal Expos/Washington Nationals

-The Montreal Expos selected Carroll in the 14th round of the 1996 Major League Baseball draft.
-After spending parts of the 2000-2002 seasons with the Expos AAA affiliate Ottawa Lynx, Carroll was the second (and final) player in Lynx history to have his number retired by the team.
-Carroll made his Major League Baseball debut with the Expos on September 11, 2002 against the Chicago Cubs.
-He played third base and got two hits in three at-bats in that game.
+The Montreal Expos selected Carroll in the 14th round (400th overall) of the 1996 Major League Baseball draft.
+After spending parts of the 2000–2002 seasons with the Expos AAA affiliate Ottawa Lynx, Carroll was the second (and final) player in Lynx history to have his number retired by the team.
+Carroll made his Major League Baseball debut with the Expos on September 11, 2002, against the Chicago Cubs.
+He played third base and finished 2-for-3 in the game.
 His first hit was a single to left field in the fourth inning against Alan Benes.
+In his second game on September 13, Carroll recorded three hits and scored twice in an 11–8 win over the New York Mets.
+Two days later, he hit his first major league home run off Mets pitcher Tyler Walker in a 10–1 win.
+Carroll played in 16 games to close the season with the Expos, and hit .310 with five doubles, three triples, a home run and 6 RBI.

+Carroll spent the entire 2003 season with the Expos, batting .260 with a home run and 10 RBI in 105 games.
+He made 67 appearances at third base, 14 at shortstop, and 11 at second base.

 On October 3, 2004, Carroll scored the last run for the Expos franchise, as they relocated to Washington, D.C. the following season.
 Carroll was also the on-deck batter when Endy Chávez made the final out in Expos history at Shea Stadium.
+Carroll batted .289 with 14 doubles, two triples, and 16 RBI in 102 games during the 2004 season.

+Carroll hit .251 with eight doubles, a triple and 22 RBI in 113 games with the Nationals in 2005.